wojciech-graj/OrbVis/README.md

 Windows binaries are provided with github releases.
 These releases provide the executable `bin/orbvis.exe`, which cannot be moved from the directory structure, but a shortcut can be created and used.

-To compile for windows, MSYS2 is used.
+If you wish to compile for windows yourself, use MSYS2.
 First verify that all required packages are installed by calling `util/wininit.sh`, then compile with `util/winbuild.sh`.
 This creates the `release` directory containing windows binaries and all other required files.

 ## License